 To ensure the sensor is correctly working, the power figure should increase when you start putting more pressure into the pedals.
 So, for example, up your gears and give it a sprint, and then the power should increase.
 It sometimes takes a few seconds as most applications work on a three second average for better data accuracy.

 If you have any other sensors connected, you should see that data on the screen too.
 Heart rate monitors will give you BPM (Beats per minute) data, and a cadence sensor will give you RPM (Revolutions per minute).
-Having the extra data of BPM and RPM makes the experience better, and you can also track your distance and
+Having the extra data of BPM and RPM makes the experience better, and you can also track your distance and fitness improvements much better.

 Recommendations